Modern patient environments

 From the upkeep of beautiful garden areas to the construction of the Oak Cancer Centre, our funding helps create surroundings that best promote patient wellbeing and recovery.

-The brand new Oak Cancer Centre
+The Oak Cancer Centre

-Emma Bishop - patient at The Royal Marsden.
+Sam - patient at The Royal Marsden.